andrewcbl/Concordance/README.md

 The program is tested in both Windows and Linux.
 On Windows, it is tested with Intellij (version 14.1.3) and Java (version 1.7.0_55).
 And on Linux, it runs with Maven 3.3.3 and Java (version 1.7.0_80).

 ## Usage (Linux)
+Go to the directory where the repository is pulled.

 Step1: compile the code: <br/>
 mvn compile